 If you turned 90º, you’ll be staring at this gold gilt mirror.

-I have no idea where this mirror originally lived, but I purchased it from Everything But The House.
-It’s a favorite as is that old champagne display bottle, the Pierre Cardin vintage chairs I just reupholstered (yup, they are no longer pink), the 1950’s marble top pastry table, and the Picasso print from The Savoy Flea.
+I have no idea where this mirror originally lived, but I purchased it from an online estate sale.
+It’s a favorite as is that old champagne display bottle, the vintage Pierre Cardin reupholstered dining chairs (yup, they are no longer pink), the 1950’s marble top pastry table, and the Picasso print from The Savoy Flea.